couchbase/query/docs/n1ql-select.md

 * 2014-01-21 - Misc
     * Restored IS [ NOT ] VALUED
     * Removed MAP() and REDUCE() for now
-    * Syntax tweaks for traversing multiple collections
+    * Syntax fixes for traversing multiple collections

 ### Open Issues